 Note: Files in M4A format cannot be used in REAPER.

 NoteBurner Spotify Music Converter supports both Windows and Mac OS.
-The following is a detailed tutorial about how to download Spotify songs in MP3, AAC, FLAC, WAV, AIFF format with NoteBurner Spotify Music Converter.
+The following is a detailed tutorial about how to download Spotify songs in MP3, AAC, FLAC, WAV, AIFF, ALAC format with NoteBurner Spotify Music Converter.
 Please download this useful tool on your computer first before getting started.

 Launch NoteBurner Spotify Music Converter and simply drag and drop your Spotify songs to NoteBurner (Our program will automatically start Spotify for you).
 Then program will list songs in the Add window.
 Please select all songs you need and click "OK".